ellaudet/dsslearnr/README.md

       learnr::run_tutorial("03-population", package = "dsslearnr")

 Tutorials for subsequent chapters are currently in development.

-- View the full list of available tutorials:
+To view the full list of available tutorials, run:

       learnr::run_tutorial(package = "dsslearnr")